bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - The PR targets `develop`, is current or can be updated cleanly, and has no merge conflict.
 - The proposed version is a patch update.
 Do not classify an update from its title alone when the versioning scheme is unusual.
-- The library, its bytecode, and its transitive runtime dependencies remain Java 8-compatible.
+- The library, its bytecode, and its transitive runtime dependencies remain Java 11-compatible.
 - Existing checks pass and the update does not introduce a known behavioral, API, packaging, or licensing change that deserves separate release scope.
-- The patch can be merged before the final full JDK 8 verification and release-note freeze.
+- The patch can be merged before the final JDK 11 library and JDK 17+ full-build verification and release-note freeze.

 Do not hold up or silently broaden the release for minor/major upgrades, failing or uncertain patches, incompatible Java baselines, or updates that need dedicated investigation.
-Leave those PRs for separate handling and record an ignore rule when an upgrade line can never support Java 8.
+Leave those PRs for separate handling and record an ignore rule when an upgrade line cannot run in the supported Java lanes.
 For every patch that is lifted, add its PR to the release milestone and include it in the compact dependency-maintenance release-note entry before publishing.

 Do not modify project POM versions to prepare a release.
 The CircleCI release workflow owns version bumping and tagging.